 All Profits to Charity

-Home CEO, Inc. is a social enterprise of the Adsila Retreat and through our 501(c)(3) nonprofit arm, we distribute 100% of profits to 20 humanitarian organizations (see list below).
-Since our inception, we've supported 39, but have revised our list to better focus on 20 organizations.
+Home CEO Academy is a social enterprise of the Adsila Retreat, our 501(c)(3) nonprofit arm.
+We actively distribute 100% of profits to humanitarian organizations (see list below).
+Since our inception, we've supported 39, but have revised our list to better focus on 15 organizations.

 - Girls Educational and Mentoring Services (GEMS) (Absolutely superb visionary and action-oriented organization that works to stop human trafficking and help survivors become leaders and thrivers)